jendatx/Grok-Git/README.md

 * and you don't intend to keep using the branch
 * mostly so you won't *accidentally* develop in this branch anymore

+`git fetch --all`
+* show me all the branches that exist up on origin

 `git branch -va`
 * inspect last commit for all branches, both local and remote